 How long do roof shingles last in Alberta?

-Alberta is a province with extreme temperate changes, high winds, heavy snowfall, hail, the annual freeze-thaw cycle and the occasional blistering summer day.
+Alberta has extreme temperate changes, high winds, heavy snowfall, hail, the annual freeze-thaw cycle and the occasional blistering summer day.
 This guide will give you a relative estimate of how long your roof shingles will last in Alberta.

 Understanding which materials can withstand the Albertan climate and will last the longest can help you choose what shingle to build or replace your roof with.